EhowC/project-igdb/readme.md

 ## Data Architecture

 The bulk of the this project uses AWS, with a bit of Python to process the data in a format that processes properly.
-Some of the tools are not necessary in principle given the "on demand" nature of the data collection for this project, but they can (and should) be applied in more robust environments with live data collection.
+Some of the tools are not necessary in principle given the "on demand" nature of the data collection for this project, but they can (and should) be applied in more robust environments with live data collections.
 * **Extract**: Lambda, Firehose, S3, Python, Athena
 * **Transform**: S3, Athena, Glue
 * **Load**: S3, Athena, Glue, Grafana